Faimo/scientific-python/Basics.md

  - [Notepad++](https://notepad-plus-plus.org/) - Solid, reliable, but also a bit old-school
  - [Sublime Text 3](https://www.sublimetext.com/3) - Good looking and reliable
  - [Atom](https://atom.io/) - Modern and powerful
  - [PyCharm](https://www.jetbrains.com/pycharm/) - Not recommended, yet.
-IDEs are powerful, but only if you are know what you are doing.
-They can be really bad for learning, but you should give one a try as soon as you can write a bit of python.
+IDEs are powerful, complete programming environments, ment for professional use.
+They can be really bad for learning, but you should give one a try as soon as you can write a bit of Python.
  - [Vim](http://www.vim.org/), see [http://vimcasts.org/](http://vimcasts.org/) - Powerful, useful to know, but very, VERY step learning curve.
 Not recommended, especially if there are characters on the keyboard that you don't know.
  - Jupyter Notebook - Something different, we'll see later.